toduanika/articles/azure/azure-network-topology.md

 - The custom Virtual Network provides flexibility to manage subnets within the Hub and add multiple IP address prefixes to the virtual network.
 - It is possible to integrate various resources into the Virtual Network (such as Virtual Machines, Azure Bastion, Private DNS Resolver, and Azure Application Gateway).
 - The Virtual Network does not have a built-in router, meaning there are no bandwidth limitations unless we implement a third-party Network Virtual Appliance.
-(For the Azure Firewall Premium SKU, we can increase bandwidth up to 200 Gbps).
+(For the Azure Firewall Premium SKU, we can increase bandwidth up to 100 Gbps)

 Cons: